Concordium/translations-unofficial/source/translations-unofficial/uk/testnet/guides/run-node.rst

 -  10000, the gRPC port, which can be set with ``--listen-grpc-port``

-When changing the mappings above the docker container must be stopped (:ref:`stop-a-node`), reset, and started again.
+When changing the mappings above the docker container must be stopped (:ref:`stop-a-node-uk`), reset, and started again.
 To reset the container either use ``concordium-node-reset-data`` or run ``docker rm concordium-client`` in a terminal.